AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Views of Clement of Rome.

 The first of the apostolic fathers was Clement of Rome, who was bishop from 85 AD.
-Eusebius and Origen thought he was Paul\'s fellow laborer.
+Eusebius and Origen thought he was Paul's fellow laborer.
-His famous (first) epistle of fifty-nine chapters is about the length of Mark\'s Gospel.
+His famous (first) epistle of fifty-nine chapters is about the length of Mark's Gospel.
 He appeals to the destruction of the cities of Rome to illustrate the divine punishments but gives no hint of the idea of endless woe, though he devotes three chapters to the resurrection.
 He has been thought to have held to a partial resurrection, for he asks:
-\"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?\" But this does not prove he held to the annihilation of the wicked, for Theophilus and Origen use similar language.
-He says: \"Let us reflect how free from wrath he is towards all his creatures.\" God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father."
-Neander affirms that he had the Pauline spirit, \"with love as the motive," and A. St. J. Chambré, D.
+"Do we then deem it any great and wonderful thing for the maker of all things to raise up again those who have proudly served him in the assurance of a good faith?"
+But this does not prove he held to the annihilation of the wicked, for Theophilus and Origen use similar language.
+He says: "Let us reflect how free from wrath he is towards all his creatures."
+God "does good to all, but most abundantly to us who have fled for refuge to his compassions," etc. God is "the all-merciful and beneficent Father."
+Neander affirms that he had the Pauline spirit, "with love as the motive," and A. St. J. Chambré, D.
-D.,[^163] thinks \"he probably believed in the salvation of all men,\" and **Allin**[^164] refers to Rufinus and says, \"from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope.\" It cannot be said that he has left anything positive in relation to the subject, though it is probable that Chambré and Allin have correctly characterized him.
+D.,[^163] thinks "he probably believed in the salvation of all men," and **Allin**[^164] refers to Rufinus and says, "from which we may, I think, infer, that Clement, with other fathers, was a believer in the larger hope."
+It cannot be said that he has left anything positive in relation to the subject, though it is probable that Chambré and Allin have correctly characterized him.

 He wrote a Greek epistle to the Corinthians which was lost for centuries, but was often quoted by subsequent writers, and whose contents were therefore only known in fragments.
-It was probably written before John\'s Gospel.
+It was probably written before John's Gospel.
 It was at length found complete, bound with the Alexandrian codex.
 It was read in church before and at the time of Eusebius, and even as late as the Fifth Century.

 ## Polycarp a Destructionist.

 Polycarp was bishop of the church in Smyrna, 108-117 AD.
-He is thought to have been John\'s disciple.
+He is thought to have been John's disciple.
 Irenaeus tells us that he and Ignatius were friends of Peter and John and related what they had told them.
 His only surviving epistle contains this passage: To Christ "all things are made subject, both that are in heaven and that are on earth; whom every living creature shall worship; who shall come to judge the quick and dead; whose blood God shall require of them that believe not in him."
-He also says in the same chapter: \"He who raised up Christ from the dead, will also raise us up if we do his will,\" implying that the resurrection depended, as he thought, on conduct in this life.
+He also says in the same chapter: "He who raised up Christ from the dead, will also raise us up if we do his will," implying that the resurrection depended, as he thought, on conduct in this life.
 It seems probable that he was one of those who held to the Pharisaic doctrine of a partial resurrection.
 And yet this is only the most probable